nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 ### Calling External Services from the Nuxeo Sever

 You can extend the Nuxeo Platform to deploy your own Java Services.
-A standard approach is to wrap your calls to external applications inside a [Nuxeo Automation Operation]({{page page='contributing-an-operation'}}) (or, event better, inside a Nuxeo Service wrapped in an an Automation operation).
+A standard approach is to wrap your calls to external applications inside a [Nuxeo Automation Operation]({{page page='contributing-an-operation'}}) (or, even better, inside a Nuxeo Service wrapped in an an Automation operation).
 Once you have this operation, you can use it Nuxeo Studio for deep integration in your business pocesses:

 - Use it inside a Workflow.
 - Bind the call to the external service  on new buttons in the UI.